komparo/rosetta-pipeline/tasks/module-as-is/README.md

 <!-- Do not edit this by hand, this is automatically generated based on scripts/templates/task.Rmd -->

-# One job
+# Module as is

-*Run two jobs each as a module which is included in the main pipeline as is*
+*Specify a job as a separate module, which is included as-is in the main pipeline*

 -----